Sound Healing

 Background

 Anderson[5] means seven colors correspond with the seven chakras and the musical scale.
-Her correlation of tones and colors are as follows: D flat = red, D = blue, E flat = green, E = deep red, F sharp = yellow, F = purple, G sharp = silver, G = black, A sharp = gold, A = blue, C = brown, B = violet.
+Her correlation of tones and colors is as follows: D flat = red, D = blue, E flat = green, E = deep red, F sharp = yellow, F = purple, G sharp = silver, G = black, A sharp = gold, A = blue, C = brown, B = violet.

-Ghadiali[7] presents yet another combination of tones and colors.
+Ghadiali presents yet another combination of tones and colors.
 He bases his correlations on the equivalence of base sound frequency to each color.
-For example, he says that the fundamental frequency for his Spectro-Chrome red is 436,803,079,680,000 cycles per second, and to arrive at a frequency in the audible range, he divides the figure by two 40 times.
+For example, he says that the fundamental frequency for his Spectro-Chrome red is 436,803,079,680,000 cycles per second, and to arrive at a frequency in the audible range, he divides this figure by two 40 times.
 In other words, Ghadiali scales the tone’s frequency by 40 octaves.
-This operation gives him the frequency in sound for red as 397.27Hz.
-Ghadiali says this frequency is the closest to the tone G (g’ in the one-line octave).
+This operation gives him the frequency in sound for red as 397.27 Hz.
+Ghadiali says this frequency is the closest to the tone G (g’ in the one-line octave).[7]

 Maman experimented with imparting precise sound frequencies instead of needles when treating his patients with acupuncture.
-He found that the results were just as effective.
-It gave him a reason to start experimenting scientifically.
-Together with Grimal, he examined sound effects on the blood cells in the body microscopically.
-They photographed the cells using Kirlian photography while they struck the notes from the chromatic scale.
-To their surprise, the photographs showed color suffused into the examining blood cells when they hit a particular musical note.
-They noticed that the shape of the cells changed according to the note struck.
+He found that the results were just as effective, which motivated him to begin experimenting scientifically.
+Alongside Grimal, he examined the effects of sound on blood cells microscopically.
+They photographed the cells using Kirlian photography while playing notes from the chromatic scale.
+To their surprise, the photographs revealed color suffused into the blood cells when they struck a particular musical note.
+They noticed that the shape of the cells changed in response to the note played.
+Maman and Grimal deduced that they observed a direct affinity between the cells’ form and color, the strength of their biofield, and the frequency of the note struck.
+They also noted that these effects could be reproduced, although never precisely, indicating that each living cell had its distinct quality.

-Maman and Grimal deduced that they observed a direct affinity between the cell’s form and color, the power of its biofield, and the frequency of the note struck.
-They also noticed that the effects could be reproduced, though never precisely, so each living cell had its individual quality.
-The reproduction results depended on several factors, such as the vitality and the state of the human being whose blood cells they examined.
-For example, when they experimented with blood cells from cancer patients, they had different results from those without cancer.
-In these patients noticed systematic disorganization of cellular material as they progressed up the scale until they reached between a’ (440Hz) and b’ (494Hz) when the cells frequently exploded[8].
+The reproduction results depended on several factors, such as the vitality and state of the human being whose blood cells were examined.
+For example, when they experimented with blood cells from cancer patients, they obtained different results compared to those without cancer.
+In these patients, systematic disorganization of cellular material was observed as they progressed up the scale until they reached between a’ (440Hz) and b’ (494Hz), when the cells frequently exploded.[8]

 Hypothesis

-Electromagnetic radiation is made when an atom absorbs energy.
-The absorbed energy causes one or more electrons to change their location within the atom.
+Electromagnetic radiation is created when an atom absorbs energy.
+This absorbed energy causes one or more electrons to change their location within the atom.
 An electromagnetic wave is produced when the electron returns to its original position.
-This electromagnetic radiation can take the form of light depending on the kind of atom and the amount of energy.
-The electrons in these atoms are then in a high-energy state.
-However, the electrons are unstable in the high-energy state and will fall back into their low-energy state, giving off radiation (photons), which we see as light.
+This radiation can take the form of light, depending on the kind of atom and the amount of energy.
+Consequently, the electrons in these atoms enter a high-energy state.
+However, these electrons are unstable in this state and will fall back to their low-energy state, emitting radiation (photons), which we perceive as light.
+Light is a mixture of colors from the spectrum.
+For example, when sunlight or light from a bright lightbulb passes through a prism, we see the spectrum shown in Figure 1.

 Figure 1: The colors of the visible electromagnetic spectrum.